ByRef Argument Type Mismatch in Excel VBA

-- The variable name, data type should be same in both the procedures.
+- The variable name, data type should be the same in both the procedures.

-- Each variable needs to be declared separately in case of multiple variables.
+- Each variable needs to be declared separately in the case of multiple variables.

 This has been a guide to VBA ByRef Argument Type Mismatch.
 Here we discuss the top 3 reasons for ByRef Argument Type Mismatch Error with their solution in excel VBA.
 You can learn more about VBA from the following articles –